Kindermädchen für Papa gesucht: Plot

 Kurt's secretary Inge decides to take action.
 From a plain, unobtrusively clad secretary, she turns herself into a fashionably dressed woman with dazzling make-up.
 Kurt is so overcome that he can no longer dictate letters to her.
 As the two are still planning how Sabine can impress Kurt that evening, they come closer together, have a few cognacs and end up tipsy at Kurt's.
 They go on drinking and Inge takes Kurt, now completely drunk, up to bed and the two become engaged.
 At the restaurant, Peter is in trouble.
 He had expected Kurt to turn up and does not have enough money to pay the bill.
-Fortunately, at that very moment there is an announcement about a dancing competition aimed at finding the "most sensitive couple".
+Fortunately, at that very moment there is an announcement about a dancing competition aimed at finding the "most tender couple".
 The prize is just enough to pay for the meal and so the two of them dance through to victory.

 Next day: Peter has fallen in love with Sabine but she now suspects Heinerle is not Peter's child.
 Heinerle's real father appears and, mad with jealousy, turns on Kurt believing him to be his wife's secret lover.
 Sabine learns from Peter the truth about the "borrowed child" just as she is about to leave.
 She tells Heinerle's father how it all happened, now looking quite contrite.
 Sabine plans to stall Peter and reveals she has fallen in love with him just as Peter had planned it all for their evening together.
 It leads to a row between Peter and Kurt and even Inge is unhappy until a staged fight between Peter and Kurt comes to an end.
 Finally Peter and Sabine as well as Kurt and Inge end up as happy couples.